The International Steam Pages

 No real steam here, but Torsten Schneider has sent me some pictures of his visit to the Tashkent Railway Museum in September 2003 (added 9th October 2005).
 Colin Young has added some further images of different locomotives (10th December 2007).

-Steam cranes have always been the 'Cinderellas' of the railway steam scene, but as their more glamorous steam locomotive sisters ended their working days, they have often continued to be active in countries with no other real steam, but in this region the only known active survivors are in India, Bangladesh and maybe Pakistan.
-You can read more about these and other survivors (updated 18th April 2013).
-Note that Russian cranes appear in the European section (7th September 2012)
+Steam cranes have always been the 'Cinderellas' of the railway steam scene, but as their more glamorous steam locomotive sisters ended their working days, they have often continued to be active in countries with no other real steam, but in this region the only known active survivors are in India, Bangladesh, Sri Lanka and maybe Pakistan.
+You can read more about these and other survivors (updated 20th April 2020)..

 Rob Dickinson